 Maybe it’s because Bikaner is so unknown for tourists that the locals still treat foreign people warm-hearted and fair.
 Almost every tuk-tuk driver or market vendor gave a fair price, which again is a big contrast compared to Delhi.
 In Delhi, someone tried to sell me a bottle of water for 300 rupees.
 I mean, come on?

 Bikaner is a good place to visit in Rajasthan and I’m pretty sure that many people underestimate the city because they don’t know about it.
-Most tourists skip Bikaner and travel by the famous tourist routes to Jaisalmer, Jodhpur, Udaipur, Pushkar, and Jaipur.
+Most tourists skip Bikaner and travel by the famous tourist routes to Jaisalmer, Jodhpur, Udaipur, Pushkar, and Bundi.

-You’ll need a day or two in Bikaner unless you want to do a camel safari in the desert.
+You’ll need a day or two in Bikaner unless you want to do a camel safari in the Rajasthan desert.

 Here’s a list with the five things you should consider doing when you are in Bikaner, India.